Rich and indulgent, these dark chocolate pots made with just a few simple ingredients can be customised to suit your own personal taste.

 - Jaffa - add the finely grated zest of an orange to the pot with the chocolate and coconut cream, and garnish with a little extra zest to serve.

-- Mocha - add ½ tsp instant coffee to the pot with the chocolate and coconut cream, and garnish with a few whole coffee beans to serve.
+- Mocha - add ½ teaspoon instant coffee to the pot with the chocolate and coconut cream, and garnish with a few whole coffee beans to serve.

 You could try adding a wee splash of whiskey, rum or a fruit liqueur for a boozy version, or experiment with adding a little something to the bottom of each chocolate pot as a wee surprise.
 Crumbled cookies, caramel sauce or even a little raspberry jam would be pretty delicious.